 A change of grade must be approved by the department head and the Dean of the Graduate School before the Registrar will make changes on the student's record.
 Any grade change must be received in the Office of the Registrar no later than 60 calendar days immediately following the beginning of classes in the semester following the one in which the grade was given or omitted.
 For a Summer term, the changes are due in the Office of the Registrar no later than 60 calendar days immediately following the beginning of classes in the succeeding Fall semester.
-If a student is not enrolled the following semester, then the grade change is due 60 calendar days following the beginning of classes in the next semester in which the student is enrolled.
+If a student is not enrolled the following the beginning of classes in the next semester in which the student is enrolled.